the-simian/phaser-shim-loader/README.md

 ## Deprecation Notice!

-As of version 1.3.x, this module is no longer necessary to make phaser operate correctly with webpack!
+As of phaser version 2.3.x, this module is no longer necessary to make phaser operate correctly with webpack!

 * [The quickest way to get running is to use the `slush-phaser-webpack` generator](https://www.npmjs.com/package/slush-phaser-webpack)